 One of the most popular hangouts in Sauk Rapids, the bar offers a variety of craft beers, bourbons, whiskeys, and scotches for an amazing drinking night with friends.

 Similarly, you can try out the local cuisine or go for their signature chicken and steak entrees.
-Besides that, the pub is known for its famous taco dishes, namely their spicy fried avocado taco.
+Besides that, the pub is known for its famous taco dishes, namely its spicy fried avocado taco.

 You can visit the Old Capital Tavern at any time of the day.
 However, if you’re looking for an immersive experience, you should try their Sunday brunch.
 This special weekend menu combines continental and local dishes that fit residents’ and tourists’ palates.

-The restaurant is easily accessible through the St Cloud metro bus located in downtown St Cloud.
+The restaurant is easily accessible through the St. Cloud metro bus located in downtown St. Cloud.
 If you’re visiting for food and drinks, you can expect to spend anywhere from $20-$50 per head at the restaurant.

 See Related: Best Takeout Restaurants in the Twin Cities